Premature optimization is the root of all evil.

 To solve this problem, React insists you use a key

 attribute for all list items, which does not change for specific list items.
-This requirement makes it possible to optimize the performance of the algorithm by reducing the complexity to O(n).
+This requirement allows optimization of the algorithm's performance by reducing the complexity to O(n).

-The requirement for keys is checked by React itself.
-It will issue its own warnings in the browser console if it sees you're not using them.
+The React checks the requirement for keys by itself.
+It will issue the warnings in the browser console if it sees you're not using them.

 In practice, rendering the entire application (virtual DOM) for any change is expensive.
 Imagine the application uses a text input box.
-This means that during typing, any click generates a virtual DOM in its entirety, from scratch.
-A good example is the Q&A on Hexlet, where we encountered this very problem.
-The forum has a rather large virtual tree, and its full rendering takes a certain amount of time.
+During typing, any click generates a whole virtual DOM from scratch.
+A good example is the Q&A on Hexlet, where we encountered this problem.
+The forum has a large virtual tree, and its full rendering takes a certain amount of time.

-The React Developer Tools extension has a special checkbox that lets you see the components that are rendered during events.
-Everything is displayed visually, i.e., after each event, the rendered components are surrounded with frames.
+The React Developer Tools extension has a checkbox showing components rendered during events.

-React avoids rerendering the components that haven't changed.
-In terms of conditions – you have to keep it clean, in other words, the component must essentially be a clean function.
+React avoids recurrent rendering of components that haven't changed.
+In terms of conditions – you have to keep it clean.
+In other words, the component must essentially be a function.

 Updating components triggers the following chain of functions: